ZapFile.ai

 If you need async delivery and want cloud storage without Google's data practices, Proton Drive is the cleanest alternative.
 Files are end-to-end encrypted — Proton's servers hold ciphertext they cannot read.
 Shared links can have custom expiry dates.
 Free tier includes 1GB storage.

-Best for: Sensitive documents that need async delivery.
+Best for: sensitive documents that need async delivery.
 Healthcare information, legal documents, financial files where you specifically don't want Google having access.
 Requires a Proton account on the sender side; no account needed for download.

 Limitation: 1GB free tier is limited for large file batches.
 Paid tiers from €3.99/month for 200GB.